 Volkswagen is recalling 2019 Arteon cars for an incorrectly installed electronic brake booster pressure input rod that could cause an increased actuating force or a disconnected input rod, according to the NHTSA.
 An increased actuating force or a disconnected input rod may affect braking, increasing the risk of a crash.
 This recall began on April 3, 2020.

 Volkswagen is recalling Atlas SUVs from model year 2018 over concerns the vehicles may be equipped with incorrectly manufactured airbag sensors which could cause the airbags to fail during a crash, increasing the risk of severe bodily injury including death, according to Consumer Affairs .
 Volkswagen is notifying customers, and dealers will fix the problem free of charge.
 The recall is expected to begin on March 31, 2020.

 See all related product liability lawsuits we've covered.

 Do I Have a Volkswagen Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Volkswagen Recall Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Volkswagen Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.